-During June 2025, Dahxtq1 developed core algorithmic solutions within the SSAFY-14-4-Algorithm/Algorithm repository, focusing on competitive programming challenges.
-They implemented an iceberg melting simulation to detect separation events, a dynamic programming approach for grid-based path optimization, and a Dijkstra’s algorithm solution for shortest path calculations, all in Java.
-Their work emphasized clean object-oriented design, effective use of data structures such as arrays and priority queues, and maintainable code organization.
-By establishing initial scaffolding for future Baekjoon problems, Dahxtq1 accelerated problem-solving workflows and laid a foundation for reusable components, demonstrating depth in algorithm implementation and repository hygiene throughout the month.
+During June 2025, Dahxtq1 developed core algorithmic solutions within the SSAFY-14-4-Algorithm/Algorithm repository, focusing on competitive programming tasks in Java.
+They implemented an iceberg melting simulation to detect separation events, a dynamic programming approach for grid path optimization, and Dijkstra’s algorithm for shortest path calculations using custom Node classes and priority queues.
+Their work emphasized clean code organization, reusable scaffolding for future Baekjoon problems, and traceable commits.
+By leveraging data structures and algorithmic techniques, Dahxtq1 established a scalable foundation for rapid problem-solving, demonstrating depth in simulation, dynamic programming, and graph algorithms while maintaining high standards of repository hygiene.

 June 2025 monthly summary for SSAFY-14-4-Algorithm/Algorithm.
 Focused on delivering core algorithmic capabilities and establishing a scalable repository for competitive programming tasks.
 Key deliverables include end-to-end problem solutions (iceberg melting simulation, DP grid path, and Dijkstra shortest path) and initial scaffolding for upcoming Baekjoon problems.
 No reported major bugs fixed this month; maintenance centered on code organization and repo hygiene.
 Overall impact: accelerated capability to solve and submit algorithmic challenges, reduced setup time for new problems, and a foundation for reusable components.
 Technologies/skills demonstrated include Java OO design, data structures (arrays, priority queue, graphs), dynamic programming, and graph algorithms, with emphasis on clean commits and traceability.